arnasrum/telenorAssignment/README.md

 ```
 .
 ├── Main.java           # Entry point for the application
 └── src
     ├── Factor.java              # Record used for displaying factors of the max product
-    └── util
     ├── GridParser.java                     # Helper class for parsing provided grids
     └── LargestProductConsecutive.java      # The main solution for the assignment
 ```